PaulvonRedmont/Evernote-Tag-Renaming-Macro/README.md

 - Ensure that Evernote is in focus and positioned correctly on the screen before running the script.
 - Make sure to review and customize the script according to your specific requirements before running it.
 - Use caution when running automation scripts, as they can potentially cause unintended actions or errors.

-## Acknowledgments
-- This script utilizes the PyAutoGUI library for automating GUI interactions.
-- Special thanks to the developers of PyAutoGUI for providing a powerful tool for automating repetitive tasks.

 ## License
 This project is licensed under the [MIT License]((https://opensource.org/license/mit)https://opensource.org/license/mit).